filzahanti/recsys-market-basket-analysis/README.md

 2. Market Basket Analysis

 ## Overview
 Develop product recommendations for H&M Group based on data from previous transactions, as well as from customer and product meta data.
-The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.
+The available meta data spans from simple data, such as garment type and customer age, to text data from product descriptions, to image data from garment images.<br>
 <b>Dataset:</b> https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/overview